District of Columbia Birth Records Search

 District of Columbia’s Birth Records office is responsible for collecting, maintaining and issuing District of Columbia birth records.
 They started keeping birth records in August of 1874.
 The vital records information is obtained from hospitals, funeral homes, and the Medical Examiner’s office.

-Anyone requesting a copy of a District of Columbia birth record must have direct and tangible interest according to DC Code Section 7-220(1).
+Anyone requesting a copy of DC birth records must have direct and tangible interest according to DC Code Section 7-220(1).
 Birth records are private until 100 years old.
-Only the following people can request a copy of yours: you, if you are 18 or older, spouse or domestic partner, your parents, adult children, adult siblings, grandparents, your legal guardian. a government agency, your power of attorney or loaw enforcement.
+Only the following people can request a copy of yours: you, if you are 18 or older, spouse or domestic partner, your parents, adult children, adult siblings, grandparents, your legal guardian. a government agency, your power of attorney or law enforcement.

 Table of Contents

 When filling out the application, you will need to also verify your identity and relationship to the person on the birth record.
 You can do so with a state-issued driver’s license, passport, permanent resident card, state ID, military ID, law enforcement or government ID.

 The District of Columbia offers a couple of types of birth records that you can purchase.

 - Certified Copy - a certified copy is an official, government-approved document that can be used to verify your identity for any purpose including getting a driver’s license or passport.